1905 – 1927

 On 6 September 1972, the new ADAQ headquarters, open at 24 Little Edward St, Brisbane.
 Christensen House is dedicated to Dr F.G.
 Christensen, eminent Queensland dentist.
 ADAQ’s offices will later move to the current Bowen Hills site.

 In 1985, ADAQ hosted the 24th ADA Congress in Brisbane’s brand-new Performing Arts Centre.
 Over 1100 dentists attended.

 In 1991, ADAQ elected its first female president, Dr Jennifer Smyth AM.

 On 14 March 2001, ADAQ became a Registered Training Organisation.

 On 27 November 2009, at the Annual General Meeting, members resolved to adopt a new constitution for ADAQ as the professional body for all registered dentist members.
-At the same time, in order to meet revised requirements for ongoing registration as a Union of Employers, new Rules for the Australian Dental Association (Queensland Branch) Union of Employers were accepted.
+At the same time, new Rules for the Australian Dental Association (Queensland Branch) Union of Employers (ADAQUE) were accepted.